ICB-DCM/lookahead-study/README.md

 * The `models` folder contains the various test models.
 Each model consists of a model definition, scripts to execute the analysis, and scripts to generate the manuscript and supplementary figures.
+  * The `Testresults` folders contain results from the respective model runs.
 * The `Batch_pyABC` folder includes the version of Emad's shell scripts to run a redis-server based analysis on a cluster environment.